Dual monitors on a desk comparing dashboards of the best online forms.

 The first major change is the introduction of artificial intelligence, which is making form creation nearly instantaneous.
 Next, forms are becoming deeply embedded within larger business ecosystems, connecting seamlessly with the other tools you use every day to automate tasks and move data.
 Finally, the user experience is getting a complete makeover, with a move toward conversational, mobile-friendly designs that feel more like a friendly chat and less like filling out paperwork.
 These advancements are turning forms into powerful tools for efficiency and engagement.

-AI-Powered Form Creation
+Smarter Forms with AI-Powered Creation

 Imagine building a complex registration form not by dragging and dropping every single field, but by simply describing what you need.
 That’s the reality of AI-powered form creation.
 With the help of generative AI, you can use simple text prompts to create a complete form in seconds.
 For example, you could type, “Create a form for a webinar registration that collects a name, email, company, and job title,” and an AI assistant will generate the form for you.